SanderMertens/flecs/docs/Queries.md

 }
 ```

-Unlike C++, queries are not typed in C, and as such all components are obtained using the `ecs_term` function.
-Note how the number provided to `ecs_term` corresponds with the location of the component in the query, offset by 1.
-If a type is provided to `ecs_term` that does not match the term type, the function may throw a runtime error.
+Unlike C++, queries are not typed in C, and as such all components are obtained using the `ecs_field` function.
+Note how the number provided to `ecs_field` corresponds with the location of the component in the query, offset by 1.
+If a type is provided to `ecs_field` that does not match the term type, the function may throw a runtime error.

-Similar to the `term_id` function in C++, the C API has the `ecs_term_id` function:
+Similar to the `term_id` function in C++, the C API has the `ecs_field_id` function:

 ```c
 ecs_query_t *q = ecs_query_init(world, &(ecs_query_desc_t){